Monotonic Stack Code Template

 };

-The explanation of the monotonic stack is complete.
-Now, let's move on to another key topic: how to handle "circular arrays."
+Now that we've covered monotonic stacks, let's move on to another key topic: how to handle circular arrays.

 How to Handle Circular Arrays

-The task is still to find the next greater element, but now assume the array is circular.
-How do you handle it?
-LeetCode problem #503 "Next Greater Element II" addresses this issue: given a "circular array," you need to find the next greater element for each element in the array.
+Consider the problem of finding the next greater element, but now assume the array is circular.
+How should we approach this?
+LeetCode problem 503, "Next Greater Element II", addresses this: given a circular array, compute the next greater element for each element.

 , you should return [4,2,4,-1,4]

 .
-Due to the circular nature, the last element 3 finds a greater element 4 after looping around.
+Due to the circular nature, the last element 3 loops around and finds the greater element 4.

-If you have read the basic knowledge section on Circular Array Techniques, you should be familiar with this.
-We typically use the % operator (modulus) to simulate the circular effect:
+If you've read the Circular Array Techniques section in the basics chapter, you should be familiar with this.
+We typically use the modulo operator (%) to simulate the circular effect:

 int[] arr = {1,2,3,4,5};